 Prepare every necessary document you need some time before the departure.
 Allow extra time if you also need to renew any document.

-For European citizens, the regular European driver’s license (valid, of course), it all you need to drive in Greece.
+The regular European driver’s license (valid, of course) is all you need to drive in Greece for European citizens.